-22.1 Zero adjustment.

-22.11 Set the mechanical adjustment to zero with the power turned off.
-Turn the power on and set the control marked ZERO ADJ, after the instrument has been warmed up and with the RANGE SELECTOR on the D range and the OSC.
-PLATE switch off.

-22.2 Sensitivity (1 volt)
+- 22.1 Zero adjustment. - 22.11 Set the mechanical adjustment to zero with the power turned off.
+Turn the power on and set the control marked ZERO ADJ. after the instrument has been warmed up and with the RANGE SELECTOR on the D range and the OSC.
+PLATE switch off. - 22.2 Sensitivity (1 volt) - 22.21 With the Type 805-P1 Termination Unit connected to the output jack, place the probe of a Type 1800 Vacuum-Tube Voltmeter directly against the terminals DIRECT and G of the termination unit with the switch set to NORMAL.
+With the Type 805-P2 Termination

-- 22.21 With the Type 805-Pl Termination Unit connected to the output jack, place the probe of a Type 1800 Vacuum-Tube Voltmeter directly against the terminals DIRECT and G of the termination unit with the switch set to NORMAL. - 22.22 With the modulation switch turned off, the RANGE SELECTOR set to D, and the MULTIPLY BY switch set to 1 volt, the OUTPUT VOLTAGE control should be turned up until the Type 1800 Voltmeter indicates 1 volt. - 22.23 Adjust the CAL, ADJ, until the OUT-PUT VOLTAGE meter indicates 1 volt. - 22.24 If the CAL.
+Unit connected to the generator, plug the probe of a Type 1800 Vacuum-Tube Voltmeter directly into the Type 874 output connector.

+- 22.22 With the modulation switch turned off, the RANGE SELECTOR set to D, and the MULTIPLY BY switch set to 1 volt, the OUTPUT VOLTAGE control should be turned up until the Type 1800 Voltmeter indicates 1 volt. - 22.23 Adjust the CAL.
+ADJ. until the OUT-PUT VOLTAGE meter indicates 1 volt. - 22.24 If the CAL.
 ADJ. control has insufficient range for this adjustment, try a new V-9 Tube.
 Changing the CAL.
 ADJ. potentiometer may require a resetting of the ZERO ADJ.
 (Section 22.11).
 Both settings should be rebalanced until they are correct.